DEMETER298/IonBreeders_ABH/README.md

 # 1. Installation Instructions

 ## Download plugins

-The three plugins of IonBreeders are provided as a zipped package containing files from the Latest Release project page on Github.
+The ABH plugin of IonBreeders is provided as a zipped package containing files from the Latest Release project page on Github.

-The file name will be of the format IonBreeders_ABH.zip, IonBreeders_Imputation.zip and IonBreeders_GenomicSelection.zip.
+The file name will be of the format IonBreeders_ABH.zip.

 ## Install
 Automatic installation from the Torrent Browser Plugin
 Follow these steps for automatic installation of a plugin from the Torrent Browser:
 1. In your Torrent Browser, click the gear menu (near the top right) and select Plugins

 ![1](https://user-images.githubusercontent.com/40309394/54818632-14aee380-4cdd-11e9-845c-7c7d8ac95a1f.png)